FranciscoSerrano/Final-Project/README.md

 * HTML/CSS/Javascript

 ## Todo Checklist

-A helpful checklist for the things that need to be accomlished:
+**For a more detailed view of project tasks visit the Projects tab** A helpful checklist for the things that need to be accomlished:

 - [x] Project Overview